Declawing Cats: Worse than a Trimming

 Discuss these options with your veterinarian, then try them out for a while.
 If they don’t work and your patience is running thin, declawing may be a feasible option.

 It’s evident that declaws are controversial, and are likely to remain so.
+Regular nail trims, easy access to inexpensive scratch posts, and non-harmful deterrents are all effective alternatives.
 If your cat’s claws have turned your home into a scratching gallery, consult with your veterinarian to decide how best to handle your cat’s destructive clawing behavior.

 Content provided by JoAnna Pendergrass, DVM.
 Dr. Pendergrass is owner and founder of JPen Communications, a medical communications company specializing in consumer education.